guoxuesong/deepstacks/README.md

 tuple of these layers ast as inputs of ConcatLayer by default or MergeLayer if 'op','add' or 'sub' in flags.

-num_filters: int, slice or tuple. if int >0, a DenseLayer or Conv[123]DLayer will be constructed, depend on the output_shape of bottom_layer, if 'dense' in flags, use DenseLayer; if slice, a SliceLayer will be constructed, num_filters used as indices; if tuple, a ReshapeLayer will be constructed, (-1,)+num_filters used
+num_filters: int, slice or tuple. if int >0, and none of 'maxpool' 'meanpool' or 'upscale' is in flags, a DenseLayer or Conv[123]DLayer will be constructed, depend on the output_shape of bottom_layer, if 'dense' in flags, use DenseLayer; if slice, a SliceLayer will be constructed, num_filters used as indices; if tuple, a ReshapeLayer will be constructed, (-1,)+num_filters used